It's hard to talk about American Gods without mentioning Crazy Horse, the great Lakota Chief.

 Please enjoy this new life story of Crazy Horse, with fresh new facts never before revealed, along with the ONLY fully authenticated picture of Crazy Horse known to exist.

-Crazy Horse is my hero, the greatest of all American Gods.
+Crazy Horse is my hero, the greatest of all Native American Gods.
 I trust he will be your hero too.

 American gods American gods American gods American gods American gods American gods American gods American gods American gods American gods